Improving Energy Efficiency, Reducing Environmental Impact

 - Individual Initiatives: Identifying opportunities to improve energy efficiency, including large-scale retrofits of LED lighting and enhanced controls to optimize building performance.

-- Central Ohio hospitals have seen a 3.14 percent increase in energy savings since 2014, nearly four times the state savings and 5 times the national savings.
+- Central Ohio hospitals have seen a 11.1% percent increase in energy savings from 2015 through 2020, resulting in $13 million in savings.

 - The hospitals’ collective effort to lower energy usage is the equivalent of: